joergkrause/svogv/projects/svogv/README.md

 The components complement the editor by adding more parts typically used in form apps.
 There are many such components available, but sometimes there are pieces that we need quite often but nothing is really handy.
 So I created a small set of such components:

-* **TreeView**: An advanced treeview with icon support and many options such as selections and checkboxes.
-Uses `EventEmitter` for actions.
+* **TreeView**: An advanced tree view with icon support and many options such as selections and checkboxes.
+Uses `EventEmitter` to fire several tree node events.
-* **DataGrid**: A different approach for a grid, it provides a model to handle paging, filtering, and sorting, but no HTML.
-So the hard part is in the grid and the easy part is up to you.
+* **DataGrid**: A classic data grid.
+It provides a model to handle:
+  * paging
+  * filtering
+  * sorting
+  * dynamic columns

+The grid is controlled by decorators (see table above), so the view model actually creates the grid's appearance.

 ## Where to get?